|(A) What is an SMS Keyword? || |

 How do I prevent my messages from being filtered?

-If you see an increase in undelivered messages in your Sent log due to carrier filtering, these questions are a good guide for sending messages:
+If you see an increase in undelivered messages in your Sent log due to carrier filtering, MODISclub recommends Local & Toll-free SMS users adhere to the following standards:

 A confusing message to users might seem like someone they don't know has their contact information.
 Suspicious users are more likely to report messages to their carrier, and when messages are reported to carriers it becomes very likely that future messages from that number or with similar content will be filtered.
-In some cases, the user may have forgotten that they requested the message.
-In that case, send a reminder with your company's name.
+In some cases, the user may have forgotten that they requested the message, especially if the opt-in process was not from their phone (eg. text KEYWORD to your SMS Number to enter/join/opt-in).
+In that case, send a text reminder with your company's name and request to reply to a Keyword you've setup as the opt-in, if it hasn't been done already.
 Also, how the message is formatted and written is important as mentioned above.

 In countries where rate based filtering takes place, sending too many same messages from a single SMS number (Long Code) during a time period could cause that number to be blacklisted.
-Due to the low cost in leasing a Long Code compared to a Short Code, many companies still choose to work with and around the compromise.
-Some companies would lease more than one Long Code to spread out the traffic load or install our Personalization Plugin to systematically insert recipient's name/ID from a CSV file, making each SMS content slightly different.
+Due to the low cost in leasing a Local SMS Number compared to a Short Code, some companies still choose to work with and around the compromise and lease more than one Local Number to spread out the traffic load.
+A Personalization Plugin can also be installed to systematically insert recipient's name/ID from a CSV file, making each SMS content slightly different.

 |(I) Is there a monthly charge for my account?
 What are the monthly plans? ||No. There is no monthly charge for the account and use of our basic functions.
 However, to send and receive text messages, you will need a new dedicated SMS Number (Short Code or Long Code), leased by the carriers.
 Please contact us to select and register your own SMS number.
 The leasing rates are flexible and affordable on a month-to-month basis and it can be done in a day! |